defridge/PP4-PT-Booking/README.md

 7. **Trainer Booking Management:**
   - ``USER STORY - As a trainer, I want to be able to view all bookings to manage my schedule.``
   - At present the site allows for one trainer who is registered as staff via the admin page and can manage their clients bookings.
-  - Once the trainer has logged is they can navigated to the manage client bookings page which will show in the navbar.
+  - Once the trainer has logged in, they can navigate to the manage client bookings page which will show in the navbar.
   - From here the trainer can see any and all bookings their clients have made.
   - They will have an overview page that is the same as the user bookings where they can see a list of all bookings which two options to either edit of delete the bookings.
-  - The functionality of the edit and delete bookings is excalty that same as the user/client options outlined above
+  - The functionality of the edit and delete bookings is exactly that same as the user/client options outlined above

   ![Manage Client Bookings Page](docs/readme_images/manage-client-bookings.webp)